BlogsCopy That Converts: What It Means and Why It Matters

 Let’s talk about one of my favorite things: words that work.
-You’ve probably heard the phrase “copy that converts,” but what does that even mean?
+The phrase "copy that converts" sounds familiar to most people, but what does that even mean?
 Is it just a fancy way of saying “good writing”?
 Not quite!

 It’s kind of like making the perfect cup of tea (yes, I’m a tea girl through and through).
 You need the right mix of heat, flavor, and time.
-Good copy is the same way.
-It takes the right mix of message, timing, and tone to connect with the right people and get real results.
+Good copy functions in the same way.
+A message needs precise timing together with correct tone to connect with the right people and get real results.

 As a former engineer turned copywriter, I love this part.
-Engineering taught me how to think clearly, solve tricky problems, and pay close attention to every tiny detail—and that’s exactly what great copy needs.
+My engineering background helps me write excellent copy because it demands precise thinking along with effective and exact detail observation.
 When you mix those skills with a love for storytelling and a big ol’ cup of tea?
 Magic.

 Good copy sounds like a real conversation, not a robot or a sales machine.
 You want your readers to feel like, “Wow, this was written just for me.”
-That means using words your audience actually uses, talking about their real struggles, and showing them you get it.
+Your words need to match the terms your audience actually uses which means talking about their real struggles, and showing them you get it.

 2. It’s clear and easy to follow.